Radix-Live/radix-java-common/babylon-gateway-client/docs/TransactionApi.md

 Preview Transaction

-Previews transaction against the network.
-This endpoint is effectively a proxy towards the Core API &#x60;/v0/transaction/preview&#x60; endpoint.
+Preview a transaction against the latest network state, and returns the preview receipt.
+If the node has enabled it, you may be able to also preview against recent network state.
+For V2 transactions (and beyond) the &#x60;/preview-v2&#x60; endpoint should be used instead.
+This endpoint is effectively a proxy towards the Core API &#x60;/transaction/preview&#x60; endpoint.
 See the Core API documentation for more details.

 ### Example